gbezyuk/logux-sync/README.md

 })
 ```

-All synchronization errors will be throw to be shown in terminal.
+All synchronization errors will be thrown to be shown in the terminal.
 You can process this errors and disable throwing by `catch()` method:

 ```js